 “The Rock garden” is a kind of Teien (Garden in English).
 The word is derived from “Niwa.”

 In the authentic sense, Niwa means a place where some activity is carried on.
 The most important thing took place there were ritual and prayer.

 In prehistoric times, our ancestors considered mountains as one of the places to which Kami descend.
 Kami, known as Shinto Deity today, is spirit(s) we found in natural phenomena or nature itself.
-Mountains provided our ancestors with wild food resources and were very closed to them and they showed respect and gratitude for nature.
+For example, mountains provided our ancestors with wild food resources and were very closed to them and they showed respect and gratitude for nature.

 They left the mountains

 In Yayoi period (300 BC to 300 AD), rice cultivating was brought to Japan from ancient China, our ancestors left mountains and started to live in plains for rice paddy but they still considered mountains as one of the most sacred places.

 『古事記(Kojiki)』, the earliest chronicle on Japanese history, describes Kami and the history of the Japanese Imperial family, puts it: 於御諸山 拜祭意富美和之大神前.